TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Option: disableReinforceHeliPullOut, currently have no way to tell if heli has left so cant reset reinforce if it has, this at least removes one case

 r95
-Fix: turn off menu when in ground vehicle
+Fixed: turn off menu when in ground vehicle
 Option: soldierAlertOnHeavyVehicleDamage - changes phase of soldiers CP on damage, independant from Ivars.phaseUpate printPhaseChanges - now via message, so independant from Ivars.phaseUpate, includes cpid and prevPhase, spams a bit more though.
 Option: useSoldierForDemos now covers allowing selected character in Diamond Dogs and Shining Lights missions - thanks NasaNhak and Solidcal for the suggestions.
 InfMenuDefs: useSoldierForDemos also added to playerSettingsMenu
-Fix: Mission timer on Backup Back Down (10054,11054) would not start, startOnFoot now SetIsStartFromFreePlay - thanks NasaNhak the report.
+Fixed: Mission timer on Backup Back Down (10054,11054) would not start, startOnFoot now SetIsStartFromFreePlay - thanks NasaNhak the report.
-Fix: changing subsistence profile would flip it to Custom via unsupressed onsubsettingchanged.
+Fixed: changing subsistence profile would flip it to Custom via unsupressed onsubsettingchanged.
 Tonne of deminification

 r94